ros2/ros1_bridge/README.md

 See [the documentation](doc/index.rst) for an example setup.

 For efficiency reasons, topics will only be bridged when matching publisher-subscriber pairs are active for a topic on either side of the bridge.
+Note that before `rostopic echo` would work with bridged topics, a subscriber must already exist, in order for `echo` to determine the message type and then to create its own subscriber.
 You can use the `--bridge-all-2to1-topics` option to bridge all ROS 2 topics to ROS 1 so that tools such as `rostopic list` and `rqt` will see the topics even if there are no matching ROS 1 subscribers.
 Run `ros2 run ros1_bridge dynamic_bridge -- --help` for more options.